MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 ---
 # Continuous data export overview

-Use these commands to continuously export data from Kusto to an [external table](../externaltables.md) with a periodically run query.
+This article describes continuous export of data from Kusto to an [external table](../externaltables.md) with a periodically run query.
 The results are stored in the external table, which defines the destination (for example, Azure Blob Storage) and the schema of the exported data.
 This process guarantees that all records are exported "exactly once", with some [exceptions](#exactly-once-export).

 To enable continuous data export, [create an external table](../external-tables-azurestorage-azuredatalake.md#create-or-alter-external-table) and then [create a continuous export definition](create-alter-continuous.md) pointing to the external table.

 > [!NOTE]
 > All continuous export commands require [database admin permissions](../access-control/role-based-authorization.md).

-## Parameters
+## Continuous export guidelines

+* **Output schema**:
   * The output schema of the export query *must* match the schema of the external table to which you export.
+* **Time period**:
   * Continuous export runs according to the time period configured for it.
 The recommended value for this interval is at least several minutes, depending on the latencies you're willing to accept.
+* **Distribution**:
   * The default distribution in continuous export is `per_node` (all nodes are exporting concurrently).
-This setting can be overridden in the properties of the continuous export create command.
-Use `per_shard` distribution to increase concurrency (note that this will increase the load on the storage account(s) and has a chance of hitting throttling limits);
+  * This setting can be overridden in the properties of the continuous export create command.
+Use `per_shard` distribution to increase concurrency (note that this will increase the load on the storage account(s) and has a chance of hitting throttling limits).
   * Use `single` (or `distributed`=`false`) to disable distribution altogether (this may significantly slow down the continuous export process).
 This setting also impacts the number of files created in each continuous export iteration.
 See [export to external table command](export-data-to-an-external-table.md#notes) for more details.
+* **Number of files**:
   * The number of files exported in each continuous export iteration depends on how the external table is partitioned.
 For more information, see [export to external table command](export-data-to-an-external-table.md#notes).
 Each continuous export iteration always writes to *new* files, and never appends to existing ones.
 As a result, the number of exported files also depends on the frequency in which the continuous export runs (`intervalBetweenRuns` parameter).

 ## Exactly once export